iancarson/ecommerce_website/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+ PLEASE NOTE THAT THIS PROJECTED IN NOT SUPPORTED BY ME ANYMORE, FEEL FREE TO USE IT AS YOU LIKE

 ### Installing

 Database Configuration